Man at Computer

 Snowball Analytics is one of the most in-depth portfolio trackers there is and, if you're a dividend investor, the obvious first choice.

-After using its automatic brokerage connection to link their accounts in minutes, users can track thousands of stocks, ETFs, mutual funds, REITs, precious metals, and custom assets (like real estate and cars) in over 25 currencies.
+After using its automatic brokerage connection to link your accounts in minutes, users can track thousands of stocks, ETFs, mutual funds, REITs, precious metals, and custom assets (like real estate and cars) in over 25 currencies.

 If you're not already a dividend investor, Snowball Analytics will make you want to become one.
 The tracker will make you very aware of your portfolio's dividend income and cash-on-cash return.